coverclock/com-diag-vamoose/README.md

 ## Targets

-Verious versions of this software has at one time or another been installed and tested with the following combinations of hardware and software.
+Various versions of this software has at one time or another been installed and tested with the following combinations of hardware and software.
 Your mileage may vary.